The Boots Desk

 • How much heel is walkable for city commutes?

-Under 2 inches is comfortable for unlimited distance.
-2 to 2.5 inches is walkable for most people up to 10,000 steps if the heel is a stable block or wedge rather than a stiletto.
-Over 2.5 inches, comfort drops fast — even a block heel starts to transfer weight to the toe box.
-For genuine all-day city walking, pick under 2 inches or invest in a boot with a well-designed forefoot cushion (Vionic, Naturalizer) to offset the pressure.
+Under 2 inches is the safest range for long commutes.
+2 to 2.5 inches can work if the heel is a stable block or wedge rather than a stiletto.
+Over 2.5 inches, comfort becomes more personal because even a block heel starts to transfer weight to the toe box.
+For serious city walking, pick under 2 inches or look for a boot with a clearly described forefoot cushion.

 • Should I size up for comfort in ankle boots?